-Edges of India is a unique MTB tour across the high altitude desert of Spiti and the many villages that we will visit on this tour line the borders of India with Tibetan region of the Himalayas or present day China.
+Edges of India is a unique Mountain bike tour across the high altitude desert of Spiti.
+The many villages that we will visit on this tour line the borders of India with Tibetan region of the Himalayas or present day China.
 One of them less than 3kms away from the edge.

 This tour is a massive undertaking and is not for the faint of heart.
 When you complete it, you can confidently boast to be the first batch of riders to do this tour and part of a handful of cyclists who have ridden here.

-The tour is 21 days long with 15 days of cycling, 2 days of rest in between with 2 days of driving and 2 days of staying in big towns before the driving leg of the tour begins.
+The tour is 21 days long with 15 days of cycling, 2 days of rest in between with 2 days of driving and 2 days of staying in big towns before the and after the tour.

 Short Itinerary (Detailed itinerary below)

 ACT I – This stage is exclusive to the PROSPECTOR PARTY